 All research proposals submitted to NIH undergo the same process of scientific peer review.

-In addition, NIH policy requires that specific criterion be considered in the review process and award decision for foreign grant applicants, including whether the project presents special opportunities for furthering research programs through the use of unusual talent, resources, populations or environmental conditions in other countries that are not readily accessible in the U.S., or that augment existing U.S. resources, and whether the proposed project has the potential for significantly advancing the health sciences.
+In addition, NIH policy requires that specific criterion be considered in the review process and award decision for foreign grant applicants, including whether the project presents special opportunities for furthering research programs through the use of unusual talent, resources, populations or environmental conditions in other countries that are not readily accessible in the United States, or that augment existing U.S. resources, and whether the proposed project has the potential for significantly advancing the health sciences.

 Policy requires that all proposed projects must have specific relevance to the mission and objectives of NCCIH and also stipulates that all foreign grant applications be specifically reviewed and recommended for funding by NCCIH’s National Advisory Council.

-Clearance by the U.S. Department of State may also be required, and there may be special requirements of the Government of the foreign country in which the research will take place.
+Clearance by the U.S. Department of State may also be required, and there may be special requirements of the government of the foreign country in which the research will take place.